Semiconductor device fabrication: Front-end-of-line (FEOL) processing

 Wafer processing is separated into FEOL and BEOL stages.
 FEOL processing refers to the formation of the transistors directly in the silicon.
 The raw wafer is engineered by the growth of an ultrapure, virtually defect-free silicon layer through epitaxy.
 In the most advanced logic devices, prior to the silicon epitaxy step, tricks are performed to improve the performance of the transistors to be built.
 One method involves introducing a straining step wherein a silicon variant such as silicon-germanium (SiGe) is deposited.
 Once the epitaxial silicon is deposited, the crystal lattice becomes stretched somewhat, resulting in improved electronic mobility.
 Another method, called silicon on insulator technology, involves the insertion of an insulating layer between the raw silicon wafer and the thin layer of subsequent silicon epitaxy.
 This method results in the creation of transistors with reduced parasitic effects.
 Semiconductor equipment may have several chambers that process wafers in processes such as deposition and etching.
 Many pieces of equipment handle wafers between these chambers in an internal nitrogen or vacuum environment to improve process control.
 Wet benches with tanks containing chemical solutions were historically used for cleaning and etching wafers.

 At the 90nm node, transistor channels made with strain engineering were introduced to improve drive current in PMOS transistors by introducing regions with Silicon-Germanium in the transistor.
 The same was done in NMOS transistors at the 20nm node.

-In 2007, HKMG (high-k/metal gate) transistors were introduced by Intel at the 45nm node, which replaced polysilicon gates which in turn replaced metal gate (aluminum gate) technology in the 1970s.
+In 2007, HKMG (high-k/metal gate) transistors were introduced by Intel at the 45 nm node, which replaced polysilicon gates which in turn replaced metal gate (aluminum gate) technology in the 1970s.
 High-k dielectric such as hafnium oxide (HfO_{2}) replaced silicon oxynitride (SiON), to prevent large amounts of leakage current in the transistor while allowing for continued scaling or shrinking of the transistors.
 However, HfO_{2} is not compatible with polysilicon gates; it requires the use of a metal gate.
 Two approaches were used in production: gate-first and gate-last.
 Gate-first consists of depositing the high-k dielectric and then the gate metal such as Tantalum nitride whose workfunction depends on whether the transistor is NMOS or PMOS, polysilicon deposition, gate line patterning, source and drain ion implantation, dopant anneal, and silicidation of the polysilicon and the source and drain.
 In DRAM memories this technology was first adopted in 2015.